 I used to write songs and have recorded one… Would love to do more someday!

-I participated in the Miss India SA, in 2003 (if I recall) I made it to First Princess in the Regionals, and due to some rules, was not able to actually take part in the Finals.
+I participated in the Miss India SA, in 2003 (if I recall) I made it to the semi finals (First Princess) in the Regionals.

-I participated in the Miss India KZN 2004 competition and got as far as the top 5.
+I participated in the Miss India KZN 2004 competition and got in to the top 5.

 I actually did these contests to get up my confidence and it was very exciting and nerve wrecking!